 We seek transformation of the city of Memphis through churches and ministries that combine Christian faith and Christian action.
 Our vision is the transformation of the city of Memphis through the building of God's Kingdom in the following areas:

 Since our founding in 1992, our donors have strategically given nearly $500 million through the Foundation.
-Of this amount, almost 75% stayed in Memphis and more than 75% went to Christian ministries serving primarily the educational and other needs of youth and families.
+Of this amount, almost 75 percent stayed in Memphis and more than 75 percent went to Christian ministries serving primarily the educational and other needs of youth and families.

 - The centrality of Christ in our mission

 - The Scriptures of the Old and New Testament

 - Our donor's ability to build God's Kingdom through their time, talent and treasure

 - A relational and developmental approach to building God's Kingdom

 - The Church as God's primary instrument to build his kingdom

 - Excellence in the management of time, talent and finances